politicsconservative

 Washington, D.C., USAMonday, May 25, 2026

-When asked about soaring living costs, he sidesteps.
-“I don’t think about Americans’ wallets, ” he said bluntly.
-Instead, he points to rising stock markets and big foreign investments as proof of success.
-Yet official inflation data still shows pain at the pump and checkout lines.
-His answer?
-The numbers don’t match his reality—he insists daily price jumps aren’t his concern.
+When pressed on soaring living costs, Trump sidestepped the issue.
+“I don’t think about Americans’ wallets,” he said, instead pointing to rising stock markets and foreign investments as proof of success.
+Official inflation data, however, tells a different story—one of pain at the pump and in checkout lines.
+His response?
+The numbers don’t align with his reality.

-Campaign aides had planned a weekly tour to show economic wins ahead of November’s elections.
-That didn’t last long.
-Since the start of the Iran conflict in late February, Trump has barely left the White House or his Florida home.
-With Congress controlling the purse strings, his $1 billion security request was just stripped from a Senate bill—major pushback he didn’t see coming.
+Campaign aides had planned a weekly tour to showcase economic wins ahead of November’s elections.
+That plan quickly fizzled.
+Since the Iran conflict escalated in late February, Trump has barely left the White House or his Mar-a-Lago estate.
+With Congress controlling the purse strings, his $1 billion security request was stripped from a Senate bill—a major setback he likely didn’t anticipate.

 Actions